18 Must-Have Negotiation Skills For Procurement Professionals

 Working with an external supplier can expose you to new risks to a procurement process that would not be relevant if the process was internally sourced.
 This section of the procurement plan should explain the risks of the project, including:

-The statement of work is an important element of an organization’s risk management processes.
+The statement of work is an important element of an organization’s process when it comes to risk management in procurement.
 The SOW defines the necessary project activities, deliverables, and timelines that the vendor needs to follow to fulfill half of the deal.
-Giving vendors an SOW reduces risk by ensuring that the supplier knows exactly what is expected of them.
+Giving vendors a SOW reduces risk by ensuring that the supplier knows exactly what is expected of them.

 10. Identify project constraints and limitations